ezeoleaf/awesome-golang-repositories/README.md

 [lcom4go](https://github.com/yahoojapan/lcom4go): Compute LCOM4, Lack of Cohesion of Methods metrics ver.4, for golang projects.
 [ble-sensor-mqtt](https://github.com/mek-x/ble-sensor-mqtt): Simple application used to acquire various sensor data (mainly weather data, i.e. temperature, humidity, pressure) from Bluetooth (BLE) devices and publish them to configured MQTT broker for further processing.
 [natsctl](https://github.com/Horaddrim/natsctl): The simplest CLI, but one of the most useful ever!
 If you ever wanted to use NATS client within your bash :D
 [gospline](https://github.com/esimov/gospline): Implementing b-spline curves in Go
+[automuteus](https://github.com/automuteus/automuteus): Discord Bot to automute Among Us players at round transitions, in conjunction with https://github.com/automuteus/amonguscapture